izikeros/blog/content/posts/posts/2023/2023-01-30-top-ranked-zsh-plugins-2023.md

 ---
 Category: Linux
-Date: '2023-01-30'
+Date: 2023-01-30
 Image: /images/head/inside-work-tree.jpg
-Start: '2023-01-30'
+Start: 2023-01-30
 Status: published
 Summary: Explore the most popular Zsh plugins from the 2000+ options on the Awesome Zsh plugins GitHub project.
 See which ones have the highest number of stars from the Zsh community.
-Tags: zsh, scrapping, python, Linux
+Tags:
+  - zsh
+  - scrapping
+  - python
+  - Linux
 Title: Top Popular ZSH Plugins on GitHub (2023)
 banner: /images/head/inside-work-tree.jpg
-modified: '2023-01-30'
+modified: 2023-01-30
 slug: top-popular-zsh-plugins-on-github-2023
+Series: Zsh plugins
 ---

-> There is a series of articles dedicated to Zsh plugins: [2018](../top-popular-zsh-plugins-on-github/index.html), [2019](../top-popular-zsh-plugins-on-github-2019/index.html), [2021](../top-popular-zsh-plugins-on-github-2021/index.html), [2023](../top-popular-zsh-plugins-on-github-2023/index.html).
-The older articles have description of the selected, interesting tools that are not in this article - so you might also to visit the older editions of the survey.
+> NOTE: The older articles in the serie have description of the selected, interesting tools that are not in this article - so you might also to visit the older editions of the survey.

 The collection [Awesome Zsh plugins](https://github.com/unixorn/awesome-zsh-plugins) of projects that can be useful for Zsh users grew substantially from the first, 2018 release of my article on Top-popular Zsh plugins - from 800+ to 2100+.
 In this article, I'm listing top-popular tools that might be interesting for Zsh users and console users in general.
 As in previous year, I have divided them into four categories: